Jerome Clark --

 Larry Dossey, M.D. --

-Within a four-page Letter to the Editor of the Journal of the
+Within a four-page Letter to the Editor of the

 Society for Psychical Research